acoppes/acoppes/site/_drafts/lastyearrecap.markdown

 While working on the nekoplatformer thing the [1-bit jam #2](https://itch.io/jam/1-bit-jam-n2) got my interest.
 I was expecting this jam long time before it started, it was like the proper jam to test what I was exploring/learning about low res art style.

-But since there was still some time before the jam, and I am a bit anxious, I started making some mockups to see what can I do for the jam, even though I didn't have the theme:
+But since there was still some time before the jam, and I am a bit anxious, I started making some mockups to see what can I do even though I didn't have the theme yet:

 <div class="post-image">
     <img src="/assets/2023review/moonlander-mockups.png" />
 </div>

 The idea was like a moon lander game where you have to land in different environments/planets.
-I kinda loved this concept so I started making some prototypes which quickly evolved from a lander into a mining game.
+I kinda like this concept so I started making some prototypes which quickly evolved from a lander into a mining game.
 Here there is a video of the first iterations:

 <div class="post-image">
 <video width="500px" controls>